JoanaMota/JoanaMota/README.md

-# :point_right: Mechanical Engineer does head jump into Software Development
+# :point_right: Mechanical Engineer does head jump into Software

 ## Hello folks! 👋
 My name is Joana and I am a Mechanical Engineer who took the crazy decision of diving into Software.